A Place for Mom

 Our free tool provides options, advice, and next steps based on your unique situation.

-• Do you know the history of your family name, crest, or origin?
-If they’ve always wanted to learn more, suggest a service like Ancestry to use together.
-You may be surprised by the results.
+• Do you know the history of your family name, origin, or crest?
+If they’ve always been curious to learn more, suggest exploring a genealogy service together, like Ancestry or MyHeritage.

-• What were your children like growing up?
-Do they have any funny or embarrassing stories about Mom or Dad?
+• What was life like when you were raising your children?
+Do you have any funny or surprising stories about Mom or Dad (or other family members)?

 • What did you and your siblings do for fun?
-Maybe straight-laced Aunt Ruth was a huge troublemaker back in the day!
+Are there any funny stories of mischief or favorite hangouts from back in the day?

 • How did you meet your spouse?
-Was it love at first sight or an uphill battle?
+Was it love at first sight or did it take time?
 What was the wedding like?

 • What are the most rewarding things about getting older?
-Is it a lifetime of knowledge?
-The senior discount at the movie theatre?
+Is it a lifetime of knowledge or something unexpected, like the senior discount at the movie theatre?

 • What are the most important lessons you’ve learned in your life?
-Ask to hear the stories behind those lessons.
+What are the stories behind those lessons?

 • Who has influenced you the most?
-Thank your loved one for the ways they’ve influenced your life so far.
+Consider sharing with them how they’ve influenced your life so far.

 • If you could go back to any age, what would it be?
-Would they stay the age they are now or go back?
-How far back?
-What was life like at that time?
+Why?
+What happened when you were that age?
+What was life like then?

 Talk with a Senior Living Advisor